How Jolt JNI works

 Coordinate systems and units

-A body’s absolute location and orientation are quantified in system coordinates, based on a right-handed Cartesian coordinate system.
+A body’s absolute location and orientation are quantified in system coordinates (also known as world space), a right-handed Cartesian coordinate system.

 Jolt JNI doesn’t require a particular "up" direction.
-However, the "up" direction for characters defaults to +Y, and the direction of gravity in a physics system defaults to -Y.
+However, the "up" directions for characters, heightfields, and vehicles all default to +Y, and the direction of gravity defaults to -Y.

 Locations relative to a shape’s origin and subject to its rotation are quantified using local coordinates.